rubaishaashraf/AgriLink-Data-Hub/README.md

-# 🌱 AgriLink Data Hub
+# 🌱 AgriPulse - Sustainable Farming Through Smart Insights

 ## 📌 Description
 AgriLink Data Hub is a Flask-based web application that manages data of farmers, crops, fertilizers, and production in one system.